shauninman/MinUI/skeleton/EXTRAS/README.txt

 ----------------------------------------
 Swap Menu.pak (RG34XX)

-This pak sways the MENU and SELECT button at a system level to make MENU more accessible.
+This pak swaps the MENU and SELECT button at a system level to make MENU more accessible.
 Launch the pak then reboot.
 Relaunch the pak and reboot to undo the change.